status-im/status-mobile/doc/TROUBLESHOOTING.md

 `yarn.lock` is not updated to be in sync with `package.json`.

 ## Solution
 Update yarn.lock file.
-In order to do this, perform the following steps on a clean `status-react` repo:
+In order to do this, perform the following steps on a clean `status-mobile` repo:
 ```
-cd status-react
+cd status-mobile
 yarn install
 ```
 and don't forget to commit updated `yarn.lock` together with `package.json`.